 - Remember the Golden Rule: Treat others the way you would like to be treated.

-- Speak with respect to everyone.
+- Speak respectfully to everyone.
 Consider others as important and worthy of kind regard.
 Watch your tone so that what you have to say will be well received.

 - Seek peace.
 Search for solutions and common ground